-- Private type declaration must occur in visible part

-- Partial view

 - Only partial information on the type

 - Users can reference the type name

+- But cannot create an object of that type until after the full type declaration

 - Full type declaration must appear in private part

 - Completion is the Full view

 - Never visible to users

 - Not visible to designer until reached

 '''

 package Control is

 type Valve is private;

 procedure Open (V : in out Valve);

 procedure Close (V : in out Valve);

 ...

 private

 type Valve is ...

-end Control;
+end Control:

 '''

-Implementing Abstract Data Types via Views